 On the topic of shutter speed, why not try playing with the pages to see what shots you can capture?
-These types of shots work really well with plenty of light and shade to add those key lines in your images.
+These types of shots work really well with plenty of light and shade to add those key lines to your images.

 Consider yourself a regular Mary Berry or Gordon Ramsey.
-Who says your favourite book can’t be a cookbook.
+Who says your favourite book can’t be a cookbook?
 Get cooking and creative at the same time, two birds and all that.

 Reading books with your children, an everyday must.
 Why not capture that magical atmosphere and get your children involved?

-Whether you’re a book worm or not, you can use old stacks of books as objects or create new exciting ornaments, play around with composition and lighting to create new shapes… it may become a permanent household feature, you never know.
+Whether you’re a bookworm or not, you can use old stacks of books as objects or create exciting new ornaments, play around with composition and lighting to create new shapes it may become a permanent household feature, you never know.

-What’s a good book without a drink to go with it.
-After all it’s tradition isn’t it?
+What’s a good book without a drink to go with it?
+After all its tradition, isn’t it?
 Whether that be coffee or wine, why not photograph the environment in which you choose to read?

-Don’t forget to upload your images to the gallery photographs at iPhotography.
-We look forward to seeing how creative you bookworms have been.
+Don’t forget to upload your images to the gallery in iPhotography.
+We look forward to seeing how creative your bookworms have been.